Alfresco/docs-alfresco/content-accelerator/latest/configure/admin-guide.md

 Available Viewers (RE-ORG W/ PRIORITY)

-Note that multiple viewers can be configured at a time, and will automatically be used based on the content formats they support.
+**Note:** Multiple viewers can be configured at a time, and will automatically be used based on the content formats they support.
 If multiple configured viewers overlap in supported formats, the first configured will take precedence.

 |Viewer|Description|
 |------|-----------|